tjwhitaker/algonomicon-home/src/content/articles/exoplanets/exoplanets.md

 ## Stellar Characteristics

-The stars in this dataset have just as much to tell us than the exoplanets themselves.
+The stars in this dataset are not characteristic of all the stars in the sky.
+The stars listed here are merely those that have discovered exoplanets orbiting them.
+This causes our distribution to slant towards certain sizes and types of stars.

 ### How big are the stars?

-Our sun is close to the perfect average of star sizes.
-Of the discovered stars with exoplanets, the median mass and radius are just slightly smaller than the sun at a ratio of 0.975.
+Our sun is pretty close to the perfect average of star sizes.
+Of the discovered stars with exoplanets, the median mass and radius are 0.975 and 0.970 times the mass and radius of our sun and the mean mass and radius are 1.551 and 1.009 times the values of our sun.

 <object data="star-mass-radius-scatter.svg" type="image/svg+xml">
   <param name="url" value="star-mass-radius-scatter.svg">